LaurenBaker01/LaurenBaker01/README.md

  <section class="section">
         <h2>Professional Summary</h2>
         <p>
-            I'm a result-oriented recent graduate with a passion for technology and data-driven decision-making.
-Eager to apply my project coordination expertise to enhance SIEM tool utilization and programming language proficiency.
-Enthusiastically merging my Healthcare Administration and cybersecurity acumen to ensure secure access for our network's diverse patient base.
+           A recent graduate with a passion for technology and data-driven decision-making, seeking to apply project coordination expertise and merge Healthcare Administration and cybersecurity acumen to ensure secure access for a network's diverse patient base.
+Pursuing Google Cybersecurity and Security+ Certifications.

         </p>
         <p>
             Google Foundations of Cybersecurity Certification: <a href="https://coursera.org/share/a7133a43a12ac34672be7e6e1f3e6158">View Certification</a>